 News of the brutal murder traveled swiftly and many people came forward with stories of a teenager that was seen the day before, in the area, asking for directions to the Ellis prison unit.
 She had been described as wearing jeans and a yellow shirt with large pockets.
 Others reported that she might have been hitchhiking near a truck stop and looking to meet up with a friend.
 In spite of the many accounts and sightings, no one was able to identify who the young girl was.
 Weeks after her discovery and with all leads exhausted, she was buried at the Adickes Addition at Oakwood Cemetery, in January 1981.
 Although no one knew her name, she was never forgotten, and she became known as Walker County Jane Doe.

 In 1999, the young girl's body was exhumed to perform updated forensic testing, including DNA testing that included STR and mtDNA markers; however there were no matches found in the forensic databases.
 There were multiple forensic facial reconstructions prepared, including sketches by the National Center for Missing and Exploited Children in 2012 and then again in 2015, but none of these ever yielded productive leads, and the case remained cold.
+Her case was entered into NamUs as UP4630.
 In 2015, the case was officially reopened by the Walker County Sheriff's Office.
 Walker County Detective Tom Bean has tirelessly worked the case since then, and in the course of the investigation, dozens of missing girls have been excluded through DNA testing as being Walker County Jane Doe.

 In 2020, the Walker County Sheriff's Office contracted Othram to employ advanced DNA testing to help generate new leads in the case.
 A multi-agency team consisting of the Walker County Sheriff's Office, the Houston FBI office, the Texas Rangers, and the National Center for Missing and Exploited Children worked together to identify suitable evidence that might be used to identify Walker County Jane Doe.
 Early attempts to derive suitable DNA extract from skeletal remains disinterred in 1999 were unsuccessful.